GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ### Report timing

-If several conversions are registered for a given ad click, **a corresponding report is sent for each conversion, up to a maximum of three per click**.
+If several attributions are registered for a given ad click, **a corresponding report is sent for each attribution, up to a maximum of three per click**.

-To prevent conversion time from being used to get more information from the conversion side and hence hinder users' privacy, this API specifies that attribution reports aren't sent immediately after a conversion happens.
+To prevent attribution time from being used to get more information from the attribution side (advertiser's side) and hence hinder users' privacy, this API specifies that attribution reports aren't sent immediately after a conversion happens.
 After the initial ad click, a schedule of **reporting windows** associated with this click begins.
-Each reporting window has a deadline, and conversions registered before that deadline will be sent at the end of that window.
+Each reporting window has a deadline, and attributions registered before that deadline will be sent at the end of that window.

 Reports may not be exactly sent at these scheduled dates and times: if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup—which could be days or weeks after the scheduled time.

-After expiry (click time + `attributionexpiry`), no conversion is counted—`attributionexpiry` is the cut-off date and time for when conversions can no longer be counted for this ad.
+After expiry (click time + `attributionexpiry`), no attribution is counted—`attributionexpiry` is the cut-off date and time for when attributions can no longer be counted for this ad.

 In Chrome, report scheduling works as follows: